Andalusi

 Navigation

-Previously, Create lived inside the tab bar and competed with navigation.
-In the Liquid Glass version, we separated responsibilities:
+Create used to live inside the tab bar and competed with navigation.
+I split the responsibilities:

 Before/After — bottom navigation + create